apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

     1. The list of inline ACL rules.
     2. Optional.
 The path to the GeoIP database file. **Hysteria will automatically download the latest database if this field is omitted.**

+> **NOTE:** Hysteria only supports MaxMind's GeoLite2 Country database in MMDB format for GeoIP functionality.
+If you don't know how to get the right file, omit the geoip field and let Hysteria automatically download the latest version.
+The database file will only be downloaded if there is at least one GeoIP rule in the ACL.

 ## Outbounds